nurulc/vega/docusaurus/docs/getting-started.md

 1. Drag and drop or select files through the interface.
 Currently Vega only supports csv, gml and newick files.
 2. Add an name and a jira ID for the current analysis and then click next.
 The data should take a minute or two to load
 3. Vega will bring you to your new dashboard when it is done loading.

+### Removing Vega + Lyra

+1. From the app, on the top menu bar hit "Stop Lyra".
+2. Uninstall Docker by going into the docker menu, clicking "Preferences", "Reset"
+3. Uninstall Vega by moving it to your Trash folder.